1974 (17 Commemoratives, 1 SS, 2 Definitives and 2 SERVICE overprints)

 Printer: Bradbury, Wilkinson & Co.
 Ltd., UK

 Insert: White card stock, printed in blue.
-Insert has original date of issue “17-12-74” obliterated and “30-12-74” rubber stamped over it in both English and Bengali
+Original issue date “17-12-74” obliterated; “30-12-74” applied in rubber stamp in both English and Bengali

 CCMs: No

-Plate #: No
+Plate number: No

 Quantity printed: